timkurvers/valheim-macos/README.md

 ## Background

-A Steam leak in 2021 seemed to indicate that Iron Gate, developers of Valheim, were exploring macOS support.
+Iron Gate, developers of Valheim, have not entirely written off the macOS port it seems, as pointed out by developer [IronMontilyet]:

-Unfortunately, that seems to be in limbo currently, as pointed out by moderator [Munin]:

-> A little update: They [Iron Gate] still want do the Mac version.
-The question is just when.
-Currently, they focus
-> on developing the Windows & Linux versions of the game (surprise, surprise - I know), and simply don't have time
+> We're looking into the possibilities of porting the game to MacOS, but we don't have a set timeframe
-> to work on supporting another OS.
->
-> There's already a Valheim Mac Depot (last updated in April 2021), and it runs OK ("Okay") with Unity.
+> for when that will happen.
+It's fun to see that so many people are hoping for a Mac version!

 After reading an article on [porting Unity games to different platforms], I started experimenting with building a custom Valheim build for macOS based on the Linux version: collecting the game data, fetching the